Song Sung Blue (2025 film): Production

 In October 2024, it was announced that a musical drama film based on the 2008 documentary Song Sung Blue was in development at Focus Features with Craig Brewer writing, co-producing, and directing the film, with Hugh Jackman, Kate Hudson, Michael Imperioli, Fisher Stevens, Jim Belushi, Ella Anderson, King Princess, Mustafa Shakir, and Hudson Hilbert Hensley rounding out the main cast.
-Pop singer-songwriter Neil Diamond granted the rights to use his music in the film, as he had also done for the original documentary, in which he met the real life Sardinas.
+Pop singer-songwriter Neil Diamond granted the rights to use his music in the film, as he had also done for the original documentary, in which he met Claire Sardina in real life.

 Principal photography began on October 14, 2024, in Monmouth County, New Jersey.
 A house in Old Tappan, New Jersey was another significant film location.
 Filming wrapped on December 11.
 Amy Vincent was the cinematographer.
-It was announced in June 2025 that Erika Slezak would be film.

 Release

-To promote the film, from October 3-4 2025, Jackman and Hudson performed songs from the film live in a special concert presentation at Radio City Music Hall.
+To promote the film, from October 3–4, 2025, Jackman and Hudson performed songs from the film live in a special concert presentation at Radio City Music Hall.
 Song Sung Blue had its world premiere at the AFI Film Festival on October 26, 2025.
 The film also screened at the Savannah Film Festival on October 30, 2025.

-The film will be released theatrically in the United States on December 25, 2025 by Focus Features.
+Jackman and filmmaker Craig Brewer traveled to Milwaukee, Wisconsin in December 2025 to further promote the film.
+Kopp's Frozen Custard released a flavor called "Song Sung Blueberry," in celebration of the film, that Jackman served at their Greenfield location on December 2, 2025.
+Jackman and Brewer later attended a showing at the Oriental Theatre in Milwaukee.

+At a special screening in Milwaukee, Jackman presented Claire Sardina with a commemorative engraved bench that will be permanently placed on the Wisconsin State Fair grounds.
+The bench is engraved with the saying Dream Huge - Sing Loud.

+Home media

+The film became available for purchase on digital platforms on January 13, 2026.
+A Blu-ray and DVD was released on February 17, 2026.
+The film became available for streaming on Peacock on February 13.